djayanna/twilio-webchat-react-app/README.md

 # Twilio Webchat React App

-_Twilio Webchat React App_ is an application that demonstrates a website chat widget built for Flex Conversations.
+_Twilio Webchat React App_ is an application that demonstrates a website chat widget built for a Demo Retail Application.
 It uses Twilio's Conversations JS SDK, Twilio Paste Design library, the Flex WebChats endpoint, and the Create React App.

 ---